jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 1. Include it in your page with **< script src="better.js">< /script> **

-1. Simple Example of Better.js Function in browser
+1. Simple Example of Better.js Function in browser.

 --